 Adaptive licensing is a promising new approach to gaining a marketing authorisation (or license), compared to conventional single approval after a clinical development programme.
 In this, a medicine is first licensed in a targeted group of patients, then, via flexible evidence gathering, the license is expanded or restricted as data is generated.
 This is balanced with more controlled access and closer safety monitoring while the benefit: risk balance of the medicine is further characterised (see drug safety section).

 Adaptive licensing has the potential to make medicine development more efficient, and speed patients' access to medicines where there is high medical need.
 The key to success is involving all stakeholders: industry, academia, regulators, payers/providers and the healthcare system.
 ABPI is engaging nationally and internationally on this topic.
-The European Medicines Agency recently published a request for pilots to put through this process.
+Based on the initial experience gained from EMA’s adaptive licensing pilot project, frequently asked questions from companies have been produced to clarify the terms of engagement and expected outputs for prospective applicants.
+The FAQ document clarifies the criteria used by the EMA to select suitable candidates for the pilot project; the concrete steps involved in the process and expected outcomes; and the context and aim of the exploratory discussions between the EMA and selected candidates.

 The Early Access scheme is a UK scheme where MHRA will provide a scientific opinion on the benefits and risks for selected medicines prior to formal marketing authorisation, where there is high unmet medical need and where appropriate data has been generated.
 As a result, it is anticipated that these medicines could be made available to the NHS up to 6 to 12 months earlier.
 The scheme launched in April 2014.